William Beresford, 1st Viscount Beresford: Parliament

 Beresford was Member of Parliament (MP) for County Waterford from a by-election on 28 June 1811 to 25 April 1814, just before being raised to his peerage.

 He was sworn of the Privy Council in 1821.

 Family

+In Portugal, Beresford had a romantic involvement with his military secretary António Lemos Pereira de Lacerda and his wife Dona Maria da Luz Willoughby da Silveira.
+The three lived together in Palácio da Ega, nowadays housing the Arquivo Histórico Ultramarino.
+Beresford recognised two of Maria's children, Guilherme (1812) and Maria Effigenia (1816).
+He also had a child with an unknown mother, Maria (1818).

 Lord Beresford married his first cousin the Honourable Louisa, widow of Thomas Hope and daughter of William Beresford, 1st Baron Decies and Elizabeth Fitzgibbon, in 1832.
 The marriage was childless.
 She died in July 1851.
 Lord Beresford died in January 1854, aged 85.
 The barony and viscountcy became extinct on his death.
 His estates were passed on to his stepson, Alexander Beresford Hope.
 Beresford's Portuguese titles were not renewed, although his nephews continued using them.